cyclopcam/cyclops/pkg/videoformat/fsv/readme.md

 each stream.
 Let's see if this makes a difference.

 Yes, it does seem to make a difference, at least on my problematic USB drive.

+## Write Buffer v2

+During testing of a cheap 128GB USB stick (FAT32), plugged into a Raspberry Pi 5, I saw a lot of dropped video packets.
+This is probably attributable to either the NN processing thread, or the slow disk writes to the FSV archive, and I suspect it is the latter.
+It seems irresponsible NOT to allow asynchronous writes of the video feeds, so I'm going to do that.

+If this mode is enabled, then writes always occur from a background thread.